-After being part of a News 2 WKRN mental health special on teen bullying, I wanted to put out a little more information out about the topic.
+After working with teens and young adults for years, including in schools, I’ve learned a thing or two about dealing with active bullying and helping people recover from the effects of bullying.
+Following my contribution to a News 2 WKRN mental health special on teen bullying, I wanted to put out a little more information out about the topic.
 There was really too much to fit into one blog post, so I decided to break it up into 5 parts.
 You can find the first 4 parts of the series here:

 The earlier blogs covered a lot of different aspects of teen bullying.
 At the end of the day, though, we need to talk about how to deal with it.
 We can have all the information in the world, but the usefulness really comes when we can do something with it.
 Let’s look at prevention, how to deal with a case of bullying that’s in progress, and how to deal with the effects of bullying.

 Here’s how we can try.
 It has a lot to do with choices that we adults make.
 First, by showing our kids what respectful communication, appropriate boundaries, and healthy relationships look like, our kids get a good idea of how to treat others.
 Practicing these things every day can give our kids a sense of what it like to receive positive, healthy communication.
 They’re more likely to internalize that and spread it around to others.
 They will also be more likely to have relationships that have those aspects.
 This means relationships that don’t involve bullying.
 This also decreases the likelihood of them dealing with significant emotional difficulties.
 When I refer to “us” and “our children,” that doesn’t stop with the people that live under our roof or go to our school.
 These are just good relationship rules to live by, right?